Moving from Personal Independence Payment to Adult Disability Payment

 You'll need to ask DWP to have your benefit moved to Adult Disability Payment if you:

-- live outside the United Kingdom
+• live outside the United Kingdom

-- have a genuine and sufficient link to Scotland
+• have a genuine and sufficient link to Scotland

 A genuine and sufficient link is where you do not live in Scotland, but have a link to Scotland.
-For example, you or a family member have spent a significant part of their life in Scotland.
+For example, you or a family member have spent a significant part of your life in Scotland.

 If you need support from an independent advocate